Questions about the course

 These resources will help:

-- The AP Art History Course and Exam Description, Effective Fall 2015 (.pdf/26.4MB) is the core document for the course.
+- The AP Art History Course and Exam Description (.pdf/26.4MB) is the core document for the course.
 If you only download one thing this year, make it this.

 - AP Art History Course Planning and Pacing Guides demonstrate several approaches to teaching the course.
 The guides were written by teachers from different areas of the country, working in a variety of teaching environments.